background-image

 Snowshoeing

-Jasper is surrounded by National Park land which is rich in wildlife – from ospreys and eagles flying above, to big horn sheep and mountain goats on the slopres and down in the first moose, elks, deer and bears (although they’ll be fast asleep apart from at the very end of winter).
-The nature tour aims to show you some of these, or evidence they’ve been around, and also takes you down in the spectacular 50 metre deep Maligne River Canyon where you will see frozen waterfalls before concluding at scenic Medicine Lake.
-Daily.
-Takes 3-3.5hrs.
-Departs 9am
+Jasper is surrounded by National Park land which is rich in wildlife – from ospreys and eagles flying above, to big horn sheep and mountain goats on the slopes along with moose, elks, deer and bears (although they’ll be fast asleep apart from at the very end of winter).
+The nature tour aims to show you some of these, or evidence they’ve been around.
+The winter wildlife tour runs every morning with hotel pick-up in downtown Jasper - it's very popular so we'd recommend prebooking.

 Reviews of Jasper